publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIII/m__us_usc_t21_s331.md

     (s) The failure to provide the notice required by section 350a(c) or 350a(e) of this title, the failure to make the reports required by [section 350a(f)(1)(B) of this title][/us/usc/t21/s350a/f/1/B], the failure to retain the records required by [section 350a(b)(4) of this title][/us/usc/t21/s350a/b/4], or the failure to meet the requirements prescribed under [section 350a(f)(3) of this title][/us/usc/t21/s350a/f/3].

-    (t) The importation of a drug in violation of [section 381(d)(1) of this title][/us/usc/t21/s381/d/1], the sale, purchase, or trade of a drug or drug sample or the offer to sell, purchase, or trade a drug or drug sample in violation of [section 353(c) of this title][/us/usc/t21/s353/c], the sale, purchase, or trade of a coupon, the offer to sell, purchase, or trade such a coupon, or the counterfeiting of such a coupon in violation of [section 353(c)(2) of this title][/us/usc/t21/s353/c/2], the distribution of a drug sample in violation of [section 353(d) of this title][/us/usc/t21/s353/d] or the failure to otherwise comply with the requirements of [section 353(d) of this title][/us/usc/t21/s353/d], or the distribution of drugs in violation of [section 353(e) of this title][/us/usc/t21/s353/e] or the failure to otherwise comply with the requirements of [section 353(e) of this title][/us/usc/t21/s353/e].
+    (t) The importation of a drug in violation of [section 381(d)(1) of this title][/us/usc/t21/s381/d/1], the sale, purchase, or trade of a drug or drug sample or the offer to sell, purchase, or trade a drug or drug sample in violation of [section 353(c) of this title][/us/usc/t21/s353/c], the sale, purchase, or trade of a coupon, the offer to sell, purchase, or trade such a coupon, or the counterfeiting of such a coupon in violation of [section 353(c)(2) of this title][/us/usc/t21/s353/c/2], the distribution of a drug sample in violation of [section 353(d) of this title][/us/usc/t21/s353/d] or the failure to otherwise comply with the requirements of [section 353(d) of this title][/us/usc/t21/s353/d], the distribution of drugs in violation of [section 353(e) of this title][/us/usc/t21/s353/e], failure to comply with the requirements under [section 360eee–1 of this title][/us/usc/t21/s360eee–1], the failure to comply with the requirements under [section 360eee–3 of this title][/us/usc/t21/s360eee–3], as applicable, or the failure to otherwise comply with the requirements of [section 353(e) of this title][/us/usc/t21/s353/e].

     (u) The failure to comply with any requirements of the provisions of, or any regulations or orders of the Secretary, under section 360b(a)(4)(A), 360b(a)(4)(D), or 360b(a)(5) of this title.